General Medical Questions

-- File a claim – You can download and print claim forms and later track your claims from your secure member website (log in at www.aetna.com).
+- File a claim – You can download and print claim forms and later track your claims from your member website.
 No Internet Access?
 Member Services can help with that.
 Just call 1-888-236-6249 for assistance.

 - Request precertification – To begin the process, call the “precertification” phone number shown on your ID card.

 Transition of Care lets new plan entrants continue a course of treatment with an out-of-network doctor for up to 90 days at in-network level of benefits.
 This gives you time to finish your treatment or transition to an in-network doctor.

 In order to qualify for Transition of Care, you must be new to the plan and in an active course of treatment for one of the following situations:

 - Second or third trimester of pregnancy, including post-partum care